 When she tries to convince Josh of what’s happening, their conversation is interrupted when he spots a woman choking and saves her.
 This turns out to be Isabella (Priyanka Chopra), a yoga ambassador that immediately falls for Josh.
 Believing her only way out is to embrace the tropes of a romantic comedy, Natalie sets about getting Blake to fall in love with her.
 When that doesn’t free her, however, she has to find another path to gain her freedom.

-While Rebel Wilson and Adam DeVine are pretty much the same in both realities, all of the secondary characters get to have fun in their real-world and alternate forms.
-Betty Gilpin gets the most divergent character as Wilson’s assistant turned rival, but Brandon Scott Jones is the funniest as her flamboyantly homosexual friend, Donny.
+While Wilson and DeVine are pretty much the same in both realities, all of the secondary characters get to have fun in their real-world and alternate forms.
+Gilpin gets the most divergent character as Wilson’s assistant turned rival, but Brandon Scott Jones is the funniest as her flamboyantly homosexual friend, Donny.
 Of all the stereotypes they play up here, Jones gets the best material.

-There are a lot of funny gags and moments throughout the film, and the spontaneous dance numbers are cleverly implemented and choreographed.
+There is a lot of funny gags and moments throughout the film, and the spontaneous dance numbers are cleverly implemented and choreographed.
 The karaoke scene might be the best in the film, and the whole homage aspect of these numbers is sure to elicit some nostalgia.
 The movie also manages to steer clear of anything that could be considered harsh or cutting with its light-hearted mockery keeping the tone perpetually whimsical.